biosustain/cell-factory-design-course/index.md

 **Where**: Room 207, Building 223, 2800 Kgs.
 Lyngby.
 Get directions with OpenStreetMap or Google Maps.

 **Requirements**: Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (the setup instruction can be found [here](setup)).
-Furthermore, they can download all course notebooks [here](https://github.com/biosustain/cell-factory-design-course/archive/master.zip).
 They are also required to abide by Software Carpentry's Code of Conduct.

 Contact: Please mail niso@biosustain.dtu.dk for more information.

+## Course materials

+The course materials are available under the *Episodes* menu item (see the top of the page).
+Furthermore, all course notebooks can be downloaded at once [here](https://github.com/biosustain/cell-factory-design-course/archive/master.zip).

 ## Etherpad